territorium/markdown/README.md

 	### Sub Chapter

-!w Remember: Each *markdown* file should be handled as independent manual.
+!w Remember: Each *markdown* file should be handled as independent document.
 Including a file into another it becomes automatically a child chapter.
 So use the highest heading in each file.

 ### Paragraphs